Netanel86/SmartIrrigationSystem/README.md

 The system combines:

-* Raspberry Pi as the central controller
+* Raspberry Pi as the central controller and backend server
-* Arduino-based wireless endpoints
+* Arduino-based wireless endpoints for sensors and valves
-* MQTT communication protocol
+* MQTT communication protocol for real-time messaging
-* Android application for remote control
+* Android application for monitoring and manual control
-* Local and remote database integration
+* Local and remote database integration for state persistence

-The goal was to create a scalable and reliable irrigation system capable of managing valves and environmental sensors in real time.
+The goal was to create a scalable and reliable irrigation system capable of managing multiple irrigation zones and environmental sensors in real time.

 ---

 ## My Contribution

-I designed and developed the software architecture for both the Android control application and the communication flow between devices.
+I designed and developed both the backend system and the Android control application.

 My primary implementation focused on:

+### Backend (Raspberry Pi + Communication Layer)

+* MQTT communication between endpoints and controller
+* Device state synchronization and command routing
+* Sensor and valve management logic
+* Local and remote database integration
+* Real-time control workflows and reliability handling

+### Android Application

-* Android application architecture (MVVM)
+* MVVM architecture and ViewModel design
-* Sensor and valve state management
+* Sensor and valve state management UI
-* MQTT communication logic
-* ViewModel and data binding systems
+* Data binding and observable state updates
-* Remote monitoring and manual control workflows
+* Remote monitoring and manual control flows
-* System reliability and real-time synchronization
+* Scalable UI architecture for multiple endpoints

+The core engineering challenge was maintaining reliable synchronization between physical devices, backend services, and the Android application.

 ---

 ## System Architecture

-Arduino Sensors/Valves
+Arduino Sensors / Valves
 ↓
 MQTT Communication Layer
 ↓
-Raspberry Pi Controller
+Raspberry Pi Backend Controller
 ↓
 Local + Remote Database
 ↓
 Android Application (Monitoring + Control)

-This architecture allows distributed endpoint management while keeping communication lightweight and responsive.
+This architecture allows distributed endpoint management while keeping communication lightweight, scalable, and responsive.

 ---